Greta Thunberg & Allies File Climate Complaint Against 5 Countries (Not China)

 The complaint was filed through the Third Optional Protocol, a mechanism which allows children to formally request the U.N. take action regarding the petitioner’s cause of choice.

-The complaint does not name China, which accounts for 30 percent of global emissions and is a signatory of the Convention on the Rights of the Child.
+The complaint does not name China, which accounts for 30 percent of global emissions, because it has not signed the part of the Convention on the Rights of the Child treaty allowing children to seek justice for breaching the agreement.
 The establishment media over the weekend remained silent on Beijing’s ban of Climate Strike events throughout the country, despite the participation of over 150 counties raising awareness for purported “global warming.”

 The complaint’s filing came on the same day Thunberg unleashed an emotional tirade on world leaders at the U.N.
 Climate Action Summit in New York City.